curioswati-zz/Gitoscope/README.md

-# Github-Kundali
+# Gitoscope

 ###Overview
-Github Kundali is an application to show a user's performance on his github account.
-For a given usernamse Github-Kundali will list all the repos user have contributed(ever made a commit), and for each repo it will list number of commits he made, issues he raised and solved, lines of code a person he added and deleted.
+Gitoscope is an application to show a user's performance on his github account.
+For a given usernamse Gitoscope will list all the repos user have contributed(ever made a commit), and for each repo it will list number of commits he made, issues he raised and solved, lines of code a person he added and deleted.
 All this information will be shown using graphs that will show comparison of the total commits, issues, lines of code a repo have to the ones user have contributed.

 ###Current State